OperationSpark/first-website/README.md

 First things first, we need to create a new repository on GitHub, named using your GitHub username.

 The very awesome GitHub will host a website for each user and organization for free.
-The feature is called **GitHub Pages**.
+The feature is called <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.

 Using this feature is actually really easy.
 If you create a repository on GitHub and name it in the pattern of: